Speculative Product · Information Architecture · AI-Assisted Build · 2026

 Built with AI.
 Directed by design.

-Aurafact was developed in collaboration with three AI tools, each used with a specific role not as shortcuts, but as extensions of the design process.
+Aurafact was developed in collaboration with three AI tools, each used with a specific role, not as shortcuts, but as extensions of the design process.

 Claude + ChatGPT